saidurpulok/my-portfolio/README.md

 cd my-portfolio
 ```

-You can then copy the folder contents to a folder named `your-username.github.io`, and then change all the
+You can then copy the folder contents to a folder named `your-username.github.io`, and then change all the necessary information and images.

 ## Installation